jasonacox/pypowerwall/tools/fleetapi/README.md

 ## Requirements

 * Tesla Partner Account - To be a developer, you will need to sign up as a Tesla Partner.
-This requires that you have a legal business entity and website.
+This requires that you have a name (e.g. sole proprietor or business entity) and website.
-* Web Site - You will to own a domain name (website) and have control of that website.
+* Web Site - You will need to own a domain name (website) and have control of that website.

 ## Setup

-Step 1 - Sign in to Tesla Developer Portal and make an App Access Request: [Tesla App Access Request](https://developer.tesla.com/request) - During this process, you will need to set up and remember the following account settings:
+Step 1 - Sign in to Tesla Developer Portal and make an App Access Request: See [Tesla App Access Request](https://developer.tesla.com/request) - During this process, you will need to set up and remember the following account settings:

 * DOMAIN - The domain name of a website your own and control.
-* REDIRECT_URI - This is the URL that Tesla will direct you to after you authenticate.
-This landing URL will extract the GET variable `code`, that provides a one-time use ability to generate a bearer auth and refresh token used to access your Tesla Powerwall energy devices.
+* REDIRECT_URI - This is the URL that Tesla will direct users to after they authenticate.
+This landing URL (on your website) will extract the GET variable `code`, which is a one-time use code needed to generate the Bearer auth and Refresh token used to access your Tesla Powerwall energy devices.
 * CLIENT_ID - This will be provided to you by Tesla when your request is approved.
 * CLIENT_SECRET - Same as above.